 Reduced biosolids translate into real savings

 I cannot think of anything else I could do or add into our treatment picture for such a small monetary outlay that would also reduce our biosolids this significantly.

-In 2017 we had 86 9,000-gallon loads leave this plant for disposal at an average cost of $804 per load.
+By the time we started applying Aqua Assist in November, we had 86 9,000-gallon loads leave this plant for disposal that year at an average cost of $804 per load.
 That was an average of seven loads per month or $5,762 per month to get rid of our biosolids.

-For July 2018 two loads were generated or just 29% of the 2017 monthly average.
+For July of the following year two loads were generated or just 29% of the previous year's monthly average.
 In August, we sent out two loads also, at a total cost of $2,463.
-That compares to nine loads that left the facility in August 2017, for a cost difference of $5,135.
+That compares to nine loads that left the facility in August a year prior, for a cost difference of $5,135.
 Given our $500 monthly subscription to receive the Aqua Assist product and support services, the monthly net savings over August last year were $4,635!
 Quite a cost savings indeed.

 I cannot think of anything else I could do or add into our treatment picture for such a small monetary outlay that would also reduce our biosolids this significantly.
 This has been a very simple solution to our escalating sludge-hauling problem and has made a significant positive impact on controlling those costs, while giving us no more bulking, no rising solids in our clarifier, excellent denitrification, very low nutrient numbers, and single digit TSS and BOD values without any infrastructural changes or additions whatsoever.